Aleteia logoAleteia logoAleteia

 separateurCreated with Sketch.

-John Burger - published on 11/27/20
+John Burger - published on 11/27/20 - updated on 07/26/24

 A place “where heaven touches earth,” church has been destination for those seeking intercession.

 November 27 is the feast of the Miraculous Medal.
-On this day in 1830, the Blessed Virgin Mary appeared to St. Catherine Labouré, then a novice with the Daughters of Charity in Paris, France.
+On that day in 1830, the Blessed Virgin Mary appeared to St. Catherine Labouré, then a novice with the Daughters of Charity in Paris, France.
 In the vision, St. Catherine saw Mary standing on a globe with shafts of light streaming from her hands and the words, “O Mary, conceived without sin, pray for us who have recourse to thee,” surrounding the image.

 At least one religious community, the Congregation of the Mission, founded in France by St. Vincent de Paul, was experiencing a staggering increase in vocations.
 Known as the Vincentians, they bought a plot of land in the Germantown section of Philadelphia to construct a seminary.
 The main part of the institution was finished in 1872, and then work on a chapel for priests, brothers and seminarians was begun.